 Hang out at the beach

 While cycling on the main path, look out for signs that’ll direct you to five beach areas.
 While these areas don’t offer pristine shores and azure waters, they will provide a nice seaside break after sweating it out on the bikes.
+Our writer Delfina recommends beach areas C and E for quieter spots.

 Follow the boardwalk